Fuenteovejuna: Summary

 The first act opens in Almagro at the home of the Grand Master of the Order of Calatrava, Rodrigo Téllez Girón.
 Here, a commander of the order, Fernán Gómez de Guzmán, urges his superior to seize the town of Ciudad Real in the name of Juana and Alfonso of Portugal.
 Girón decides to capture the city.
 The village and villagers of Fuenteovejuna are introduced and speak of love.
 The Commander enters and attempts to take two of the women, Laurencia and Pascuala, back to his castle, but they resist and escape.
 King Ferdinand and Queen Isabella discuss the capture of Ciudad Real and vow to retake it.
 Later, two young lovers, Laurencia and Frondoso, meet in the forest.
 When the Commander approaches, Frondoso hides and watches as the Commander attempts to force himself on Laurencia.
 As the Commander has put down his crossbow, Frondoso steps out and takes it.
 As Laurencia escapes his grasp, Frondoso points the crossbow at the Commander, leaving with only the crossbow as the Commander curses both of them.

 Act II begins in the village with a discussion among the peasants that is interrupted by the entrance of the Commander.
 He demands Esteban, Laurencia's father, to allow him to have her but he refuses and the Commander takes this as an insult.
 A soldier enters and begs the Commander to return to Ciudad Real (Royal City) which has just been surrounded by the forces of Ferdinand and Isabella.
 After the exit of the Commander, Laurencia and Pascuala go on the run with one of the peasants, Mengo.
 They are met by another peasant girl, Jacinta, who is being pursued by the Commander's servants.
-When Mengo protects her, they are both seized by the Commander's lackeys who will whip Mengo while Jacinta is raped by the Commander and then given to his men.
+When Mengo protects Jacinta, they are both seized by the Commander's lackeys who will whip Mengo while Jacinta is raped by the Commander and then given to his men.
 Shortly afterwards, Esteban agrees to allow Laurencia and Frondoso to marry.
 The wedding proceeds but is interrupted by the Commander who arrests Frondoso, for his threat with the crossbow, as well as Esteban and Laurencia who protest his arrest.